 4224OS-02-05-basic-text.png

+You can see it has a basic structure in place, but it now needs some styling.
+After all, this isn’t 1992!

-Cascading fonts
+Styling our fonts

+So, now we’re going to add some styling for our text – starting with the fonts, or font-families used to display it.

+Styling font families

-When assigning font-families to your CSS rules, you can set up backup font choices.
-This means if someone doesn't have Century Schoolbook, then they probably have Georgia; and if they don't have Georgia either, then they definitely have Times New Roman; and if they don't have that?
-Well, at the very least you can rely on their browser's built-in "generic" assigned font.
-Just specify: serif, sans-serif, or mono-space.My headers will be Helvetica with Arial as a fall back, and the body content of my text will be Trebuchet with Helvetica and even Verdana as a fallback.
-My font-families will look something like the following:
+By assigning font-families to our CSS rules, we can set up backup font choices.
+This means if someone doesn't have our preferred font, then they’ll probably have the backup we specify, and if they don't have that?
+Well, at the very least we can rely on their browser's built-in "generic" assigned font.
+Just specify serif, sans-serif, or mono-space.

+When specifying font families, it’s a good idea to include one or more of the fonts which are both commonly held on PCS, Macs and mobile devices, and which look good on screen (as against on paper).
+Fonts designed for screens include Verdana and Georgia, and other fonts commonly available on your users’ systems will be Arial and Times New Roman.

+Our headers will be Helvetica with Arial as a fall back, and the body content of our text will be Trebuchet with Helvetica and even Verdana as a fallback.

 Time for Action: assigning your font families

+Let’s add some font families to our stylesheet.

-In your style.css sheet, under the TYPOGRAPHY comment, I've added in the following rules with font families.
-For now, just pay attention to the font-family properties....
+In your style.css sheet, under the TYPOGRAPHY comment, add the following code:.

-/*------------------TYPEOGRAPHY -------------------*/
+/*------------------TYPOGRAPHY -------------------*/

 /*